What are Fibroids?

 Submucosal Fibroids

-The fibroids are very uncommon.
-It will grow in the open space that is inside the uterus and it may also include a stalk.
+Fibroids are very uncommon.
+They grow in the open space inside the uterus and may also include a stalk.

 Many women with fibroids have no symptoms at all.
 The location, size, and number of fibroids can affect symptoms in persons who have them.
 The following are the most prevalent indications and symptoms of uterine fibroids in women who have them: